IBM/knative101-eventing/step2/README.md

-# Create an Event and subscribe it
+# Link a service to an Event importer

 We use `GithubSource` as the example.
 We will create a Addressable object to receive the event message and print it in logs.